compstak/simple-dev-server/README.md

 * `proxy` - key/value pairs of URLs to servers to proxy requests.
 This allows you to work with an external API and/or image server.
 * `publicPaths` - a key/value pair of URLs to the static file directories in which they are contained.
 * `mockPath` - You can make a folder on your project that contains sample responses from your API calls.
 Paths that exist in this directory structure will be used instead of making HTTP calls.
-* `app` - either an express app (such as your production app) or a file path to the index of a single page app.
+* `app` - An express app or a string that will be used to server your single page app.
+* `apps` - an array of apps, end with a string to serve a single page app.
+Ignored if `app` is present.
 * `port` - the port number that will be used.

 ### 2. Running it